emilylu123/ATOM-Distributed-System/src/Readme.txt

 This project demonstrates that how to build a simple client/server system, by building a simple system that aggregates and distributes ATOM feeds.

+A automated testing and one manually testing are provided.

+The test file is named as "TesterMultipleServer"
+The port number is set as "4567" as default

+//How to run tests
+1. Compile
+    Console Command: javac *.java

+2. Run TesterMultipleServer
+	Console Command: java TesterMultipleServer

+// How to test manually
+1. Run AggregationServer
+	Console Command: java AggregationServer atom 4567

+2.Run ContentServer
+	Console Command:  java ContentServer 0.0.0.0:4567 input.txt feedXML.xml 12

+3.Run GETClient
+	Console Command:  java GETClient 0.0.0.0:4567

+Checklist
+Basic functionality:
+√ XML parsing works
+√ client, Atom server and content server processes start up and communicate √ PUT operation works for one content server
+√ GET operation works for many read clients
+√ Atom server expired feeds works (12s)
+√ Retry on errors (server not available etc) works

+Full functionality:
+√ Lamport clocks are implemented
+√ All error codes are implemented: empty XML, malformed XML √ Content servers are replicated and fault tolerant

 The project has three servers:
     AggregationServer;
     ContentServer;